-- 1.1 All emissions to air shall be free from offensive odour outside the site boundary, as perceived by the local Authority Inspector. - 1.2 All emissions to air, other than steam or condensed water vapour, shall be free from droplets, persistent mist and persistent fume. - 1.3 There shall be no visible emissions of particulate matter noticeable beyond the site boundary. - 1.4 The following concentrations of emissions to atmosphere shall not be exceeded - (a) total particulate matter from the stacks 50mg/m3 serving the 4 spray cells in VMC3, the 2 manual spray booths in the seal and touch area in VMC3 and the 1 automatic spraybooth in VMC1. - (b) isocyanates from the stacks serving the 0.1mg/m3 4 spray cells in VMC3, the 2 manual spray booths in the seal and touch area in VMC3 and the 1 automatic spraybooth in VMC1. - (c) volatile organic compounds from the stacks serving the 4 spray cells in VMC3, the 2 manual spray booths in the seal and touch area in VMC3 and the 1 automatic spraybooth in VMC1. - 1.5 The introduction of dilution air to achieve the emission concentration limits in condition 1.4 above is not permitted.
+- 1.1 All emissions to air shall be free from offensive odour outside the site boundary, as perceived by the local Authority Inspector. - 1.2 All emissions to air, other than steam or condensed water vapour, shall be free from droplets, persistent mist and persistent fume. - 1.3 There shall be no visible emissions of particulate matter noticeable beyond the site boundary. - 1.4 The following concentrations of emissions to atmosphere shall not be exceeded: - (a) Total particulate matter from the stacks serving the 4 spray cells in VMC3, the 1 manual spray booth in the P.U. area in VMC3 and the 1 manual gear knob spray booth in the spares area in VMC2 shall not exceed 50mg/m3. - (b) Isocyanates from the stacks serving the 4 spray cells in VMC3, the 1 spray boot in the P.U. area in VMC3 and the 1 manual gear knob spray booth in the spares area in VMC2 shall not exceed 0.1 mg/m3. - (c) Volatile organic compounds from the stacks serving the 4 spray cells in VMC3, the 1 manual spray booth in the P.U. area in VMC3 and the 1 manual gear knob spray booth in the spares area in VMC2 shall not exceed 50mg/m3 - 1.5 The introduction of dilution air to achieve the emission concentration limits in condition 1.4 above is not permitted.
 Exhaust flow rates should be consistent with the efficient capture of emissions.